 Phosphorylation of Frcutose-6-phosphate

 It is another energy investment reaction.
 During this reaction, another ATP molecule is used as an energy source for the phosphorylation of fructose-6-phosphate to fructose-1,6-bisphosphate.
-This second phosphorylation reaction is catalysed by phosphofructokinase-1 enzyme.
+This second phosphorylation reaction is catalysed by the phosphofructokinase-1 enzyme.

 The product of this reaction becomes committed to the process of glycolysis.
 Once fructose-1,6-phosphate is formed, it cannot leave the process to enter some other metabolic process.
 It must go through the subsequent steps to generate the products.